IriLrnr/EvIBM/DETAILED.md

 - `number_individuals`: system's carry capacity
 - `population_size`: keeps the actual size of the focal population
 - `individual_vector_size`: the size of the allocated population.
-It is bigger than the carry capacity so the population can float
+It is bigger than the carry capacity so the population can double
 - `reproductive_distance`: the maximum number of differences between two genomes of different individuals so they can reproduce
 - `genome_size`: The size of their genetic code (fixed)
 - `number_generations`: how long will the simulation last, in steps of time
 - `lattice_length` and `lattice_width`: dimensions for the space
 - `radius`: the distance an individual can look for mates
+- `dispersion`: the chance of the offspring dispersing
+- `mutation`: the tax of genomic mutation

 ### Structures <a name="structures"></a>